Common Insurance Terms

 Co-Pay

-A fixed amount (for example, $15) you pay for a medical visit or for medication covered under your health plan, usually at the time you receive the service.
+The fixed amount you pay for a medical visit or medication, e.g., $15 per visit, is usually paid at the time you receive the service.
 This is considered part of your out-of-pocket costs, separate from premiums and deductibles.
+This may vary by the type of health care services being provided.

 Co-Insurance

-After your deductible is met, co-insurance is the percentage of the cost you must pay for a medical service.
+The percentage you pay for covered health services after your deductible is met.
 Your health insurer or plan pays the rest of the allowed amount.
-Depending on your plan, your portion of the co-insurance could range from 10-40%.
+Depending on your plan, your portion of the co-insurance could range from 20-40%.

 Cost-Sharing Reduction (CSR)

 A discount that lowers the amount you pay out-of-pocket for things like deductibles, co-insurance, and co-payments.
-To qualify for a CSR your income must be within a certain range of the Federal Poverty Level (FPL) and you must be enrolled in a Silver Tier Plan.
+To qualify for a CSR, your income must be within a specific range of the Federal Poverty Level (FPL), and you must be enrolled in a Silver Tier Plan.

 Deductible

-The amount you must pay for health care services before your health insurance company will start paying benefits.
+The amount you must pay for health care services during a coverage year before your health insurance carrier starts covering costs.
 For example, if your plan has a deductible of $1,000, you will have to pay for any covered healthcare services that are subject to the deductible until you reach the $1,000 amount.
 After that, your plan will start covering costs according to your plan benefits.
 The deductible may not apply to all services.

-Under the Affordable Care Act, health insurance plans must cover a set of 10 categories of services.
-Some plans may cover more services.
+Under the Affordable Care Act, health insurance plans purchased through a state-based marketplace must cover ten categories of services; some plans may cover more.
 All plans offered through Your Health Idaho cover at least the following:

-Any insurance plan that meets the Affordable Care Act requirement for having health coverage, sometimes called “qualifying health coverage”.
-All plans sold through Your Health Idaho meet the MEC definition.
+Any insurance plan that meets the Affordable Care Act requirement for having health coverage is sometimes called “qualifying health coverage.”
+All plans sold through Your Health Idaho meet the requirements.

 Network